A Grammar of Hypotheses for Visualization, Data, and Analysis

 One of the values of using a grammar to express an analysis hypothesis space is that it informs us of whether the current data can appropriately evaluate all statements (i.e. the analysis hypothesis space intersects fully with the data hypothesis space).
 In \textbf{Q6}, we saw that the hypothesis grammar generates statements that cannot be verified, and therefore has inadequate overlap with the challenge's data hypothesis space.

 Furthermore, it is interesting to note that the original data's hypothesis space H$_D$ has little overlap with the analysis hypothesis space H$_A$, as is evident by the numerous \texttt{attr} values not present in the original data.
 This is in line with the motivation of the VAST Challenge: simple analyses with the raw data will not solve the problem statement.
 It is through the formation of hypotheses, and the respective data transformations, that makes it possible to solve the challenge.

 By expressing the first mini-challenge from the 2017 VAST Challenge as a grammar, it becomes clear what data transformations are necessary so that H$_A \subset $ H$_D$.
 We believe this procedure of forming an analysis hypothesis space, then curating the data appropriately, can aid in traditional exploratory pactices.
 Similarly, \textbf{Q6} makes clear that additional data needs to be collected before it can be answered, or in the worst case, that the question \textit{cannot} be answered for the challenge..

-By ``pre-registering'' her analyst hypothesis space, the analyst can know ahead of time 1) the data transformations or feature engineering they need to perform, and 2) what visualizations can potentially be used to visually evaluate her hypotheses.
+In summary, by ``pre-registering'' an analysis hypothesis space, an analyst can know ahead of time (1) the data transformations or feature engineering she will need to perform, and (2) what visualizations can potentially be used to visually evaluate her hypotheses.
 In addition to informing whether her analysis space overlaps with the data space, H$_A$ can also act as a proxy for an initial ``design requirements gathering'' before designing a visualization system.